Visit the EEC

 Q: How much does it cost to visit the Electoral Education Centre?

 Admission to the Electoral Education Centre is free.
-A range of resource materials is also available at no cost.

 Q: How long is a standard visit?